House approves millions in spending bills, including for West River projects

 Other appropriations included:

-- $500,000 for the $5 million bison visitors’ center at Custer State Park.
-Rep. Randy Gross, R-Elkton, said in addition to state funding, the project is funded by $4 million donated by the Leona M. and Harry B. Helmsley Charitable Trust and $500,000 from the Game, Fish and Parks Department.
+- $500,000 for the $5 million bison visitors center at Custer State Park.
+Rep. Randy Gross, R-Elkton, said in addition to state funding, the project is funded by $4 million donated by the Leona M. and Harry B. Helmsley Charitable Trust and $500,000 from the Game, Fish & Parks Department.
 Gross said the center would not need additional GFP employees.
 “They can man this with the people they have.”
-The bison visitors’ center was approved on a vote of 54-13.
+The bison visitors center was approved on a vote of 54-13.

 - $12 million from the state for a livestock and equestrian complex at the State Fair.
 Gross said the $19 million project would also be funded by a $3 million insurance payment from the loss by fire of the old livestock building and $4 million pledged by the Huron community.
 “We have pledges right at $4 million and growing,” said Rep. Roger Chase, R-Huron.
 The new facility was approved on a vote of 59-9.